thisisashwinraj/VerticalX-Recommendation-System/README.md

 # VerticalX Recommendation System

 VerticalX is an information filtering system that uses Natural Language Processing techniques to make content based recommendations for 10k+ movies based on the users interest.
 The project uses the TMDb dataset.
 The investigating dataset contains information for over 10,000 movies collected from TMDb.
-The project is deployed using Heroku.
+The project is deployed using Heroku app.

-The project was developed in April 2022 as a standalone project and has been licensed under the GNU Affero General Public License v3.0.
+The project was developed in March 2022 as a standalone project & has been licensed under the GNU Affero General Public License v3.0.
 All pull requests are maintained by Ashwin.
-Learn about VerticalX Recommendation System here.
+Learn about VerticalX Recommendations System here

 # SubDirectories and Constraints
 ### Dependencies
- - **Website:** StreamLit, Heroku, Requests Library (for sending HTTP/1.1 requests in Python)
+ - **Website:** StreamLit(front-end), Heroku(back-end), Requests Library (for sending HTTP/1.1 requests in Python)
- - **Machine Learning Model:** Pandas, NumPy, Natural Language Toolkit, Scikit-Learn, Pickle
+ - **Machine Learning Model:** Pandas, NumPy, Matplotlib, Seaborn, Natural Language Toolkit, Scikit-Learn, Pickle

 ### Files and Folders:
 - **Assets:** This folder contains the Jupyter notebook for the NLP Model, and other visual resources